The Perfect 1, 2, or 3 Days in Sofia Itinerary

 Have More Time?

-If you plan to spend more than 3 days in Sofia, then this gives you an excellent option to embark on a few day trips from the city.
+If you plan to spend more than 3 days, this gives you an excellent option to embark on a few day trips from the city.

 One of the most popular day trips is to the Rila Monastery.
 Though it can be difficult to reach the monastery by public transport, you can arrange an affordable organised day tour from the city.
 This guided tour is a great option and takes you to both the monastery and Boyana Church.